lakhanpal185/TeslacloneAPP/README.md

 # TeslacloneAPP
-The TeslacloneAPP to learn react-native
+The TeslacloneAPP in react-native react native is devloped to do some thing cool by skill